-Managing the Size of Men's Teams Only.
-In the late 1990s, many schools implemented a practice that became known as "roster management."
-In order to avoid cutting men's teams, the schools cut back on the number of male participants who would be allowed on existing teams.
-Often, football and men's basketball did not have roster limits imposed.
-By placing maximum squad size limits on some or all men's teams and subsequently reducing the total number of male athletes, institutions simultaneously increased the percentage (but not number) of female athletes in their programs.
+In the late 1990s, many colleges and universities implemented a practice that became known as "roster management."
+In order to avoid cutting men's teams, the schools cut the number of male participants who would be allowed on existing teams to minimum levels.
+Often, football and men's basketball did not have these roster limits imposed.
+By placing maximum squad size limits on men's teams and subsequently reducing the number of male athletes, institutions simultaneously increased the percentage (but not number) of female athletes in their programs.
 While this practice would help an institution meet the Title IX Prong One "proportionality" standard, it would not help an institution meet a Prong Two (continuing program expansion) or Prong Three (fully met interest of underrepresented sex) standard.

-Unrealistic Squad Sizes Imposed on Women's Teams.
-As more and more women enrolled in college and demanded athletic participation opportunities, institutions faced larger opportunity gaps that roster management could not solve.
+As more and more women enrolled in college and demanded athletic participation opportunities, institutions using the proportionality standard faced larger opportunity gaps that roster management could not solve.
 Schools did not want to cut men's sports but also could not cut any more men from the existing teams without severely impacting their competitiveness.
 To meet Prong One, they had to add opportunities for women.
 Adding new sports costs money and places demands on facilities.
 Schools that did not want to reallocate the resources necessary to do this looked for ways to increase participation on existing women's teams either in fact or in appearance.
 The goal for many schools became, "How can we add participation numbers without adding new women's sports?"
 Some schools set new and higher minimum squad limits for women's teams, with some of those limits being unreasonable with regard to normal team size and optimum coach/athlete teaching ratios.

-"Ghost" Participation Slots.
 These unreasonable size expectations for women's teams ran afoul of Title IX requirements.
 Some schools were found to report female participation based on the minimum squad sizes they created rather than the actual number of female athletes who were participating.
-Courts ruled that counted athletic participation opportunities must reflect actual opportunities filled by actual students(Brown University case) and could not be "ghost slots" or opportunities that a school claims that it offers but that are not filled by students.
+Courts ruled that counted athletic participation opportunities must reflect actual opportunities filled by actual students and could not be opportunities that a school claims that it offers but that are not filled by students.
 For example, a school cannot count 18 softball players when, in fact, it only has 15 actual players even if the school wanted to have 18 players and even if the school told the coach to find 18 players.
 If only 15 athletes actually exist, then the school cannot count more than those 15 athletes.
-This counting method was also expressly upheld when the U.S. Office for Civil Rights rejected a Title IX Commission recommendation that would have permitted the counting of such
+The U.S. Office for Civil Rights clearly banns the counting of "ghost slots", requiring athletic opportunities to be real, rather than illusory."